Dear reader of ADxS.org, please excuse the disruption.

 Family and twin studies have proven hereditary causes for character traits such as extraversion / introversion / neuroticism / harm avoidance as well as personality traits such as affective instability or social avoidance.5

-Similarly, Huber6 and Trappmann-Korr7 describe a connection between ADHD subtypes and the personal character traits of those affected.
+Similarly, Huber6 and Trappmann-Korr7 describe a connection between ADHD presentation forms and personal character traits of the persons with ADHD.

-Similarly, a study that distinguished comorbidities in ADHD by subtype found that hyperactivity/impulsivity (ADHD-HI) correlated closely with externalizing comorbidities, and predominant inattention (ADHD-I) clustered with internalizing comorbidities such as dysthymia and anxiety disorders including generalized anxiety disorder.8
+Similarly, a study that distinguished comorbidities in ADHD by presentation found that hyperactivity/impulsivity (ADHD-HI) correlated closely with externalizing comorbidities, and predominant inattention (ADHD-I) clustered with internalizing comorbidities such as dysthymia and anxiety disorders including Generalized Anxiety Disorder.8

 Diamond9 described SCT as a subset of ADHD-I, which seemed plausible in the context of our differentiation matrix according to stress reaction types, but has since been refuted: SCT is now regarded as an independent disorder, even though it very often occurs comorbidly with ADHD.

-We assume that the classic ADHD subtype poles ADHD-HI (with hyperactivity) and ADHD-I (without hyperactivity) represent different stress phenotypes that show different stress reaction patterns to one and the same cause (ADHD).
-ADHD-HI tends to react to stress by externalizing it, while ADHD-I tends to internalize it.
+We assume that the classic ADHD presentation form poles ADHD-HI (with hyperactivity) and ADHD-I (without hyperactivity) represent different stress phenotypes that show different stress reaction patterns to one and the same cause (ADHD).
+ADHD-HI tends to react to stress in an externalizing way, while ADHD-I tends to absorb stress in an internalizing way.

 Find out more at The subtypes of ADHD: ADHD-HI, ADHD-I, SCT and others